Vehicle registration plates of Tajikistan: Vehicle Registration Plates of Independent Tajikistan

-In 2009-2010, new license plates began to be issued in Tajikistan, which differed markedly from the previous ones.
+In 2009–2010, new license plates began to be issued in Tajikistan, which differed markedly from the previous ones.
 At the same time, new types of numbers appeared, for example, for public transport and for vehicles of the Ministry of Internal Affairs.

-In April 2014, license plates changed slightly - the size of the letters became equal to the size of the numbers, and a chip appeared under the TJ code.
+In April 2014, license plates changed slightly – the size of the letters became equal to the size of the numbers, and a chip appeared under the TJ code.

 Private / Individual Vehicle registration plates

 1996 series of Tajik private vehicle registration plates.

 1996 Series

-The modern Russian number was taken as a sample of the first Tajik numbers with the only difference - in the window of regional affiliation, instead of the code "RUS" and the Russian flag, the letter combination "RT" was written in small letters, there was no flag.
+The modern Russian number was taken as a sample of the first Tajik numbers with the only difference – in the window of regional affiliation, instead of the code "RUS" and the Russian flag, the letter combination "RT" was written in small letters, there was no flag.

 2009 series of Tajik private vehicle registration plates.

 2009/2014 Series

 The new license plates are significantly different from those previously issued.
-The flag of the Republic of Tajikistan and the car code "TJ" appeared on the registration plates, the region code was no longer written in a separate window, the elements of license plates were swapped.
+The flag of the Republic of Tajikistan and the country code "TJ" (in Latin letters) appeared on the registration plates, the region code was no longer written in a separate window, the elements of license plates were swapped.

 2014 series of Tajik private vehicle registration plates.